swr06/VoxelPathTracer/Core/Shaders/Utility/readme.txt

-pretty obvious.
 These are all utility functions that can be used in the shaders for whatever.
+Also contains useful offsets that can be used for blurs